-Digital humanities is an inter-disciplinary field of study that represents a bridge between the arts and humanities and information technology.
+Are you interested in cultural heritage as well as digitalization?
+Digital humanities is an inter-disciplinary field of study that represents a bridge between the arts and humanities to information technology.
 It further stretches beyond academia, mainly through collaboration with the cultural heritage sector.

 Master of Arts (120 credits)